I. DUTIES AND POWERS OF OFFICERS AND COUNCIL MEMBERS

 2. Special Meetings.
 Special meetings of the Conference for any purpose or purposes, unless otherwise proscribed by statute, shall be called by the president, upon approval of the council, or at the written request of one-fourth (1/4) of the voting membership, or fifty (50) voting members, whichever is the smallest number.
 These meetings may be called for the purpose of conducting special business or may consist of special workshops focusing on specific subject(s), but agenda items and action taken shall be limited to transacting the specific special business for which the meeting or workshop was called.
 Written notice of the place, day, and hour of, and specific business to be transacted at such special meetings shall be distributed to the membership at least forty-five (45) days in advance.

 3. Council Meetings.
 The council shall meet not less than once per year.
 Special meetings of the council may be called by the president or by any three (3) members of council by filing a written request with the president.
 Each council member shall be notified by the secretary at least three (3) business days in advance as to the time and place of such special meeting, and the purpose of the special meeting.
 The requirement of advance notice shall not apply to action without a meeting as set forth in Article VI, Section 4.
-A majority of the members of council present and entitled to vote shall constitute a quorum at a council meeting.
+At least five (5) council members, one of whom shall be the Conference president or vice-president, present, either physically or by teleconference or videoconference, and entitled to vote shall constitute a quorum at a council meeting.
+A majority of the legal votes cast shall be required to take action unless otherwise specified.

 4. Action Without a Meeting.
 Any action required or permitted to be taken at a council meeting may be taken without a meeting if requested by the president or by four (4) council members.
 The action must be evidenced by a written consent describing the action voted upon or taken, recorded in the minutes, and published to the membership before the next business meeting.
 Action taken under this section is effective when the last voting council member submits a vote to the secretary, unless the consent specifies a different effective date.
 A vote under this section has the effect of a meeting vote.
 The minutes shall also reflect that all council members were contacted, a statement of the absence or unavailability of any council members who do not vote, and the vote tally.
 Written notice and full description of the action taken must be distributed to all council members (including those unavailable at the time of the vote) within one week of the action taken.